bg1000/InternetRadio/readme.md

 Setting up Bluetooth
 ====================

+*Note: 0D:F9:82:90:0A:4D is used wherever a deviceid/MAC address is used in a command below.
+You should substitute the address of your speaker which you will obtain in step # 2 below.*

 1. `$ bluetoothctl`
 2. `# scan on` (to get the speaker Device id/Mac Address) - will look something like "[NEW] Device 0D:F9:82:90:0A:4D Oontz Angle"
 3. `# pair 0D:F9:82:90:0A:4D` (shows message that it is attempting and then second message with success or failure).
 4. `# trust 0D:F9:82:90:0A:4D` (shows message that it is attempting and then second message with success or failure).
 5. `# connect 0D:F9:82:90:0A:4D` (shows message that it is attempting and then second message with success or failure).
 6. `# quit`
 7. Speaker may play helpful tone when it connects.
 Test to make sure speaker automatically connects by turning off and back on.
+If your speaker does not play a connected tone you can check its status with `$ bt-device -i 0D:F9:82:90:0A:4D`.
+Look for either *Connected: 0* or *Connected: 1* near the bottom of the output.
 8. With speaker connected test it with `$ aplay -D bluealsa:DEV=0D:F9:82:90:0A:4D,PROFILE=a2dp /usr/share/sounds/alsa/Front_Center.wav` or `$ bash speaker_test.sh` - You should hear voice from speaker say "Front.
 Center."
 9. To make your speaker the default audio device: `$ sudo cp asound.conf /etc/asound.conf` - there are 4 things in the file that need to be customized with an editor (e.g. - `$ sudo nano /etc/asound.conf`):
   - the name x 2